Container-Driven-Development/Oppidum/README.md

 ## How?

-Currently I have choosen gitpod as best balance of UX, OSS and price.
+Currently I have choosen [Gitpod](https://gitpod.io/) as best balance of UX, OSS and cost.
+This repo is my main environment with all configuration and tools I use as DevOps.
+For specific projects I will use their respective repositories.